 - Define milestones to track the progress and SLA (service level agreement) for each activity.
 This can be done by looking at the historical work and understanding how much time will be needed for each step.

-- Identify the screens that will be part of each step and what data is to be captured as part of the screen.
+- Identify the digital data forms that will be part of each step and what data is to be captured as part of the screen.
 Here you can look at the manual or paper-based data that is currently being recorded for each step of the business process.
 Identify data fields, their types (such as free text, drop-down values, attachments, etc.), rules around the data values, and whether or not they are mandatory.

 - Finally, you need to identify the events that are part of an activity in order to connect all the steps and build a workflow.
 For instance, there could be steps in a workflow with only data being submitted from one step to the next.
 Some steps may need a user decision to be taken such as an approval or a condition-based decision.
 You also need to identify the steps that need to be run in sequence and those that can be run in parallel.

 You may also want to define notifications such as emails, SMSes, or in-app notifications, as part of each event of an activity step.
 These can be useful to notify the next user group about upcoming tasks.
 However, it is advisable to avoid overuse of these notifications as this could lead to filling up the user's inbox with a lot of system-generated messages.

 During the identification step, the following principles need to be considered:

 - KISS (Keep It Simple, Stupid) principle: Don’t try to build a complicated business process that no one understands or can use.
 It is best to start with the simplest workflow.

 - 80-20 rule: Most business processes will have exceptions and edge cases that are better handled outside the tool.
 Start with a workflow definition that covers 80% of the activity.
 Don’t try to be too precise and design workflows to handle every possible scenario.